vowstar/k210-linux-nommu/README.md

 ## Buildroot

-First we need to compile the toolchain, according to the description of A, the toolchain can be obtained through [modified buildroot](https://github.com/damien-lemoal/riscv64-nommu-buildroot).Originally planned to be added as a git submodule, but some people said that this is a tutorial for beginners, so the [buildroot source code](./riscv64-nommu-buildroot) was added to this project.
+First we need to compile the toolchain, according to the description of Damien Le Moal's k210 patch, the toolchain can be obtained through [modified buildroot](https://github.com/damien-lemoal/riscv64-nommu-buildroot).
+Originally planned to be added as a git submodule, but some people said that this is a tutorial for beginners, so the [buildroot source code](./riscv64-nommu-buildroot) was added to this project.

 Original buildroot by Damien Le Moal @damien-lemoal: